rajatsen91/website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Currently Pursuing PhD in Machine Learning" institution = "The University of Texas ast Austin" year = 2018
+  course = "Currently Pursuing PhD in Machine Learning" institution = "The University of Texas at Austin" year = 2018

 [[education.courses]]